AnanyaShekar04/keg-fsi-simulation-analysis/README.md

 ## Fill Levels Simulated

-Seven fill configurations were run across the project: empty keg (baseline), quarter fill (0.066 m), half fill (0.133 m), and four fill heights near the primary resonance region — 0.14 m, 0.16 m, 0.18 m, 0.20 m — at 1 Hz resolution over 10–1000 Hz.
+Seven fill configurations were run across the project: empty keg (baseline), quarter fill (0.066 m), half fill (0.133 m), and four fill heights — 0.14 m, 0.16 m, 0.18 m, 0.20 m.

-> This repository currently includes the empty-keg baseline and the four fill levels (0.14–0.20 m) as raw COMSOL exports for 10–60 Hz (the region containing the primary resonance and the 28 Hz reference mode).
-See [Data Provenance](#data-provenance) for exactly what's raw vs. modeled in each CSV.
+The four core fill levels (0.14–0.20 m) and the empty-keg baseline have full raw COMSOL exports in this repository — 1 Hz resolution across the full 10–1000 Hz sweep for the four fill levels, and 10 Hz resolution for the empty-keg baseline.
+Quarter and half fill were run later in the project, specifically to characterize the high-frequency shell modes (600–1000 Hz) after the primary resonance behavior was already established from the four fill levels above — no low-frequency data exists for those two.
+See [Data Provenance](#data-provenance) for the exact breakdown.

 ## Python Analysis Pipeline